 Winter wheat cover crops are designed to lessen erosion from runoff of water and wind and to retain the soil.
 They also contribute to the reduction of mineral leaching and compaction, suppress the amount of weed growth, reduce insect pests and diseases, and increase crop yield.

-Commonly used on commercial farms, cover crops can also be beneficial to the home garden where soil structure tends to become damaged due to weeding, tilling,
+Commonly used on commercial farms, cover crops can also be beneficial to the home garden where soil structure tends to become damaged due to weeding, tilling, harvesting, and general foot traffic.

 Knowing when to plant winter wheat will provide roots that aerate soil and increase water absorption and retention.
 Once tilled, the plant adds organic matter to buoy the soil composition of the home garden.